dev-bootcamp-2019/final-project-iurquiza/README.md

 You will have to authenticate on each page using uPort as the authenticated state is not currently stored.

-In order to upload an image you will have to have Metamask installed in you browser, and have an account funded in the Rinkeby network.
+In order to upload an image you will have to have Metamask installed in you browser and have an account funded in the Rinkeby network.

 This application is just a proof-of-concept and is insecure.